-Entrepreneur Quinn Myers may not have won Black Enterprise’s Elevator Pitch Competition at the 2012 Entrepreneur’s Conference, but as a top 10 finalist she was able to turn her selection as the CEO of Purse Paparazzi into a thriving business as a public speaker.
-Today, Quinn makes thousands hosting live workshops like “How to Become a Power Speaker.”
-And she was recently named Executive Director of the Baltimore Chapter of the Public Speakers Association.
-Using the Facebook group, Speak to Society, as a means to give information on how to speak in public, Quinn shares 4 tips with Black Enterprise on how to effectively speak and pitch yourself and your business in public.
+Entrepreneur Quinn Conyers may not have won Elevator Pitch Competition at the Black Enterprise Entrepreneurs Summit in 2012 but as a top 10 finalist, the CEO of Purse Paparazzi is making a thriving side business as a public speaker.
+Conyers hosts live workshops such as “How to Become a Power Speaker.”
+And she was recently named executive director of the Baltimore Chapter of the Public Speakers Association.
+Using the Facebook group Speak to Society as a way to give information on public speaking, entrepreneur Quinn Conyers shares four tips on pitching your business and public speaking in general.
+Here they are:

-4. Give your all.
-Be confident and own the stage for two minutes.
+Finally, Conyers advises that you should be confident and own the stage for two minutes.
 It’s yours and you’ve made it this far.
-Give the pitch all you got.
+Give the pitch all you have got.
 Even if you don’t win, be proud you were selected as a finalist.
 Join the competition to expose your business to a crowd that can invest in your idea.
 Also it’s a great way to network with other entrepreneurs from different locations and business backgrounds.
 The people you meet are incredible.
-You could find a mentor, future business partnership, and so much more!
+You could find a mentor, future business partnership, and so much more.